-Eye protection according to ANSI Z.87.1 or other national standards.
+Eye goggles and gloves are not required for normal industrial exposures, but eye protection according to ANSI Z.87.1 or other national standard.
+Respirators should be considered if environment is excessively dusty.

-6.2 Environmental precautions: The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
+- Environmental precautions: The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
 Avoid contamination of water bodies during clean up and disposal.
-Advise local water authority that none of the affected water should be used for irrigation or for the abstraction of potable water until natural dilution returns the boron value to its normal environmental background level or meets local water quality standards.

-6.3 Methods and material for containment and cleaning up
+Advise local water authority that none of the affected water should be used for irrigation or for the abstraction of potable water until natural dilution returns the boron value to its normal environmental background level or meets local water quality standards. - 6.3 Methods and material for containment and cleaning up